BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 would otherwise have performed a reduce action.
 Furthermore, it is possible to create **_mysterious mutated conflicts_** by merging multiple reduce-reduce conflicts that have distinct resolutions.

-The PGM(1) algorithm suffices to avoid mysterious new conflicts.
+The PGM LR(1) algorithm suffices to avoid mysterious new conflicts.
 However, input grammars commonly rely on precedence/associativity to resolve LR(1) ambiguities.
-Both LALR(1) and PGM(1) can introduce invasive/mutated conflicts, i.e. they can generate parsers that behave differently than the resolved LR(1) parser.
+Both LALR(1) and PGM LR(1) can introduce invasive/mutated conflicts, i.e. they can generate parsers that behave differently than the resolved LR(1) parser.
 Such parsers are **_LR(1)-inadequate_**.

 ## IELR(1)